 2. Aim for Its Own Space

 It is easier to get work done in a dedicated office.
 The risk for distractions is higher if the office is part of your bedroom, dining room or basement.
 That’s especially true if you live with other people.
+You must also consider the workplace acoustics.
+A peaceful room is conducive as your home office.
 If you must share the home office with another room, choose a room with a door.

 3. Use the Office Only for Work